antononcube/Raku-Gherkin-Grammar/README.md

 ### Internationalization

-The package provides provides internationalization using different languages.
+The package provides internationalization using different languages.
-The (initial) internationalization keyword-regexes were taken from [RLp1].
+The (initial) internationalization keyword-regexes data structure was taken from [RLp1].
 (See the file ["I18n.rakumod"](https://github.com/robertlemmen/raku-cucumis-sextus/blob/master/lib/CucumisSextus/I18n.rakumod).)

 Here is an example with Russian: